libffcv/ffcv/docs/working_with_images.rst

 - ``smart``: This is similar to ``proportion`` except that an image will be compressed if its ``raw`` representation has area (H x W) more than than ``smart_threshold``.
-This option is suited for datasets with large varation in image sizes, as it will ensure that a few large outliers do not significantly impact the total dataset size or loading speed.
+This option is suited for datasets with large variation in image sizes, as it will ensure that a few large outliers do not significantly impact the total dataset size or loading speed.

 Next, :class:`~ffcv.writer.DatasetWriter` supports a ``jpeg_quality`` argument which